Anvitha-git/AI-Driven-Resume-Screening/DEPLOYMENT.md

 ## 3) Rasa Chatbot on Render (Docker)
 Create two Render services in the same project.

+Recommended: use `render.yaml` (Blueprint) at repo root so each service builds from the correct context:
+- `backend-api`: root `backend/`, Python
+- `frontend-app`: Static Site from `frontend/c` (you may still prefer Netlify)
+- `rasa-server`: Docker context `chatbot/`
+- `rasa-actions`: Docker context `chatbot/actions/`

+If you deploy manually without Blueprint from the repo root, Docker may not find `chatbot/*` files, causing COPY errors.
+Use Blueprint or set the service Build Context to the correct subfolder.

 ### Rasa server service
 - Type: Web Service
-- Runtime: Docker → use `chatbot/Dockerfile`
+- Runtime: Docker → use `chatbot/Dockerfile` with Build Context set to `chatbot/`
 - Port: `8080`
 - Health check path: `/` (or disable)
 - Start command handled by Dockerfile: `rasa run --enable-api --cors "*" --port 8080`

 ### Actions server service
 - Type: Web Service
-- Runtime: Docker → use `chatbot/actions/Dockerfile`
+- Runtime: Docker → use `chatbot/actions/Dockerfile` with Build Context set to `chatbot/actions/`
 - Port: `5055`
 - Health check path: `/` (or disable)
 - Start command handled by Dockerfile: `rasa run actions --port 5055`